Microservices: The Matrix and The Architect

 The same good Principles are size matters, “Fit a Poster”; “Fits in my Head” means small and easy to remember with a reduced nr, maybe 12 like recommend by Agile to ensure they don’t overlap or repeat themselves.

-Let's talk Practices, here it’s also influenced by the above and the main objective is to support the principles you have established, ex: if you are using containers then use best practices, agree to use RestAPIs for all communications; the lines of code MAX for a service; sizes of teams; etc.
+Let's talk about Practices, here it’s also influenced by the above and the main objective is to support the principles you have established ex: if you are using containers then use best practices, agree to use RestAPIs for all communications; the lines of code MAX for a service; sizes of teams; etc.

-As an Architect your main functions are, to build the team and help and coach people to take ownership, ensure the vision and strategic goals are being executed, teach and coach how to do it as opposed to do it yourself which ties in nicely with ownership.
+As an Architect your main functions are, to build the team and help and coach people to take ownership, ensure the vision and strategic goals are being executed, and teach and coach how to do it as opposed to do it yourself which ties in nicely with ownership.

 A good practice is to also do a bit of coding with the teams as opposed to just doing meetings.